HHH-GH/image-to-movie/README.md

 - Remember to `chmod+x` on `make-movie-from-images.sh`

 ## Tests
 - There’s a folder called 'test' and inside it are eight images in a variety of sizes and orientations, each with a number.
+(These were force-added)
 - Use those images to test everything works.
 If it all works you’ll get a short movie with all eight images.

-**Tests TO-DO**
-- Make the eight images

 ## Next steps
 - Start coding it up, starting with program defaults.